 What is Raise?

-George Bousis in 2013.
+George Bousis founded Raise in 2010.
 In his role as CEO, Bousis worked with his team to develop a business allowing people to buy discounted gift cards from over 1,000 stores or sell their unwanted gift cards for cash.

 According to the Raise website, over 2 million buyers and sellers have used the platform.
 Raise claims buyers have saved over $150 million to date buying discounted gift cards.

 If you have questions about joining the platform and buying, selling, or using a gift card from Raise, you can access their online help center.

 Their “FAQ” section answers popular questions from Raise users.
 You can also contact Raise by email and by phone Monday – Friday from 9 am – 7 pm CT.

 You can use Raise on your computer or download the Raise app from the App Store or Google Play to use on your phone.
 Raise also has a mobile wallet that allows members in-store redemption of e-gift cards or vouchers.

 The Women Who Money Team uses different cashback and coupon sites, along with a variety of apps to save money when we shop in-store and online.
 This review of Raise – an online gift card marketplace, was written by Vicki.
 She's been using Raise since December 2016.
 All of the Raise snapshots in this review are from her account.

 If you haven't used cashback websites or other gift card marketplace sites, you might be concerned they aren't legitimate or they aren't worth the little bit of money you save.

 Make sure you check out each site you plan to use and review their terms and conditions.